echocat/teamcity-buildTagsViaBuildLog-plugin/README.md

 ## How to use

-Upload the BuildTagsViaBuildLog.zip file from the root folder into TeamCity.
+Upload the BuildTagsViaBuildLog.zip into TeamCity.
 Restart temacity to make it active.

 To add build tags to your build just write a message of the following format into your build logs: